dominiccoey/essays/elbo/index.md

 [^1]: Why is $\ln p_\theta(x)$ called the evidence?

 ## Why is it important?
-**ELBO helps us approximately maximize intractable likelihood functions.** As additional benefits, from maximizing ELBO we'll also obtain a conditional distribution $q_\phi(z \mid x)$ which approximates the true conditional distribution $p_{\theta_0}(z \mid x)$, and we'll be able to easily draw iid samples of new data $X$ similar to the training data.
+**ELBO helps us approximately maximize intractable likelihood functions.** As additional benefits, by maximizing ELBO we'll also obtain a conditional distribution $q_\phi(z \mid x)$ which approximates the true conditional distribution $p_{\theta_0}(z \mid x)$, and (for an appropriately chosen latent variable structure) we'll be able to easily draw iid samples of new data $X$ similar to the training data.
 This former point is important in Bayesian statistics, where $Z$'s are the parameters so these conditional distributions are in fact our posteriors given the data.
 The latter point is important in generative AI, where e.g. we want to generate new images similar to the training images.

 ### How does ELBO work?
 Let's assume our data is sufficiently complicated that it's hard to write down a reasonable parametric statistical model for it with a density $p_\theta(x)$ that is easy to evaluate.[^2] How can we fit this model to the data (in the sense of maximizing the likelihood), if it's prohibitively expensive to even evaluate the density?